 - Don’t place your trap in thick vegetation.

-- Don’t place your trap in water.
+- Don’t place your trap in the water.

 Useful Mosquito Fighting Tips